An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Acknowledgements

 \section{Acknowledgements}

 J.H.
-Koolen is partially supported by the National Natural Science Foundation of China (No. 12471335), and the Anhui Initiative in Quantum Information Technologies (No. AHY150000).
+Koolen is partially supported by the National Natural Science Foundation of China (No. 12471335) and the Anhui Initiative in Quantum Information Technologies (No. AHY150000).
+J. Park was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2024-00356153).
 G. Markowsky would like to thank Harrison Choi for his assistance, and J.H.
 Koolen would like to thank Sanming Zhou and Melbourne University for a generous invitation which led to the results in this paper.
-J. Park was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2024-00356153).
+We thank the anonymous referee for pointing out the connection between our results and the graph isomorphism problem.